-- 1 Make sure the Zyxel Device is connected to power and POWER LED is on. - 2 Using a thin object, press the RESET button for 5 seconds.
+- 1 Make sure the Zyxel Device is connected to power and the POWER LED is on. - 2 Using a thin object, press the RESET button for more than 5 seconds.

-Note: If you press the RESET button for more than 2 seconds but less than 5 seconds, it will cause the system to reboot or restart.
+Note: If you press the RESET button for less than 5 seconds, the Zyxel Device will reboot.